 Standards in this section do not apply to immediate family farm labor.
-If your operation hires ANY nonimmediate family farm labor these standards will apply to those non-immediate family workers.
+If your operation hires ANY non-immediate family farm labor these standards will apply to those non-immediate family workers including those involved in apprenticeship/vocational labor or labor exchange/volunteer labor.

-□ No hired worker under 18 may be assigned DOL hazardous tasks (Appendix 1 - List A).
+No hired worker under 18 may be assigned DOL hazardous tasks (Appendix A - List A).
+If labor exchange or volunteer labor used, a Volunteer Farm Help document must be completed.